Co-author: William Jolly

 The General Insurance Code of Practice covers nearly all types of general insurance, including:

-We compare almost all of these types of insurance on our website so that you can find the right product and the right provider for your situation.
+We compare almost all of these types of insurance so take a look and see if you can find the right product and the right provider for your situation.

 - Health insurance